afnansyed/TV-show-navigator/Sprint4.md

       - Displays the correct prompt to sign up, if user does not have an account
       - Displays the 'Your TV Shows Navigator' logo
       - Navigates to sign-up page when "Sign up" link is clicked
+  - AuthenticationService:
+      - signUp
+          - Simulate the process of creating a new user.
+      - SignIn
+          - Handle success and error response from the backend.
+  - ShowService:
+      - Test queries with different filter configurations
+      - Handle query errors
+  - ProfileService:
+      - Load profile data when a user is logged in
+      - Handle slice errors

 - All Unit Tests
    ![Screenshot 2025-04-21 125509](https://github.com/user-attachments/assets/58be2952-95c5-43c2-bc20-73b21f7f4b1e)